derrix060/MutationTestingPresentation/README.md

 ```

-As you can see at the last line, the survival rate is 14.71%, in other words, this amount was the number of mutants that was not detected by the tests.
+As you can see on the last line, the survival rate is 14.71%, in other words, this amount was the number of mutants that was not detected by the tests.

 If you don't know about the concepts, please look [here](#explanation-of-mutation-test).
-Resuming, this number is saying that there are some "mistakes" that any programmer can do in the code, that will not be catched on the tests.
-One of the use from tests, is take this kind of situations, and, as you could see, didn't work.
+Resuming, this number is saying that there are some "mistakes" that any programmer can do in the code, that will not be caught on the tests.
+One of the test usage, is taking this kind of situations, and, as you could see, didn't work.

 #### Eliminating the mutants